NAIDOC Week Symposium

 To register, simply send an email to ndri@curtin.edu.au

-You will receive further information, including a map, shortly after registration.
-Check back here for program updates.
+You will receive further information, including a map and parking instructions, shortly after registration.